-Rader mistook a container of sausage gravy for oatmeal and ate an entire bowl, leaving Western’s No. 6 a little frustrated with breakfast.
-But Rader shook off any gravy-related effects and rolled 6-1, 6-0 to clinch the Warriors’ second-straight state title, setting off a long-awaited celebration that ended the Warriors’ march to a state championship.
+Rader mistook a container of sausage gravy for oatmeal and ate an entire bowl of gravy, leaving Western’s No. 6 a little frustrated with breakfast.
+But Rader shook off any gravy-related impact and rolled 6-1, 6-0 to clinch the Warriors’ second-straight state title, setting off a long-awaited celebration that ended the Warriors’ march to a state championship.
 It’s the first time in Western’s storied boys tennis history that the Warriors have swept the team, singles and doubles championships.

 “They work every day, they put in such tremendous effort,” said Western coach Seth Heller.
 “I know sometimes they make it look easy, but all the work they put in is what makes it easy.”

 The Warriors started the championship match with No. 1 through No. 4 singles on the court and in succession, Seagraves won at No. 1 and Alex Ix won at No. 2, with Seagraves rolling 6-0, 6-0 and Ix picking up a 6-1, 6-0 win.
 Jack Tribble then provided the third win with a 6-3, 6-0 win at No. 4.
 Shortly after that, Daniel Thomas made it 4-0 with a 6-2, 6-1 win in what was an emotional match for the senior.